Vaudeville: Vaudeville's cultural influence and legacy

 Some of the most prominent vaudevillians successfully made the transition to cinema, though others were not as successful.
 Some performers such as Bert Lahr fashioned careers out of combining live performance with radio and film roles.
 Many others later appeared in the Catskill resorts that constituted the "Borscht Belt".

 Vaudeville was instrumental in the success of the newer media of film, radio, and television.
 Comedies of the new era adopted many of the dramatic and musical tropes of classic vaudeville acts.
 Film comedies of the 1920s through the 1940s used talent from the vaudeville stage and followed a vaudeville aesthetic of variety entertainment, both in Hollywood and in Asia, including China.

 The rich repertoire of the vaudeville tradition was mined for prominent prime-time radio variety shows such as The Rudy Vallée Show.
 The structure of a single host introducing a series of acts became a popular television style and can be seen consistently in the development of television, from The Milton Berle Show in 1948 to Late Night with David Letterman in the 1980s.
 The multi-act format had renewed success in shows such as Your Show of Shows with Sid Caesar and The Ed Sullivan Show.
 Today, performers such as Bill Irwin, a MacArthur Fellow and Tony Award-winning actor, are frequently lauded as "New Vaudevillians".

-References to vaudeville and the use of its distinctive argot continue throughout Western popular culture.
+References to vaudeville and the use of its distinctive argot continue throughout North American popular culture.
 Words such as "flop" and "gag" were terms created from the vaudeville era and have entered the American idiom.
-Though not credited often, vaudevillian techniques can commonly be witnessed on television and in movies, remarkably in the recent, worldwide phenomenon of TV shows such as America's Got Talent.
+Vaudevillian techniques can commonly be witnessed on television and in movies, remarkably in the recent, worldwide phenomenon of TV shows such as America's Got Talent.

 In professional wrestling, there was a noted tag team, based in WWE, called The Vaudevillains.

 In 2018, noted film director Christopher Annino, maker of a new silent feature film, Silent Times, founded Vaudeville Con, a gathering to celebrate the history of vaudeville.
 The first meeting was held in Pawcatuck, Connecticut.